cairo-book/cairo-book/src/ch99-01-04-01-voting-contract.md

 ### Smart wallets for voting

-Aside from Scarb you will no have Starkli installed.
+Aside from Scarb you will need to have Starkli installed.
 Starkli is a command line tool that allows you to interact with Starknet.
 You can find the installation instructions in the [Chapter 1](https://book.starknet.io/chapter_1/environment_setup.html) of the Starknet Book.

 For each smart wallet we'll use, we must create a Signer within the encrypted keystore and an Account Descriptor.
 This process is detailed in the [first chapter of the Starknet Book](https://book.starknet.io/chapter_1/first_contract.html).